Cybersecurity involves computers and networks, so it’s a job for your IT department to figure out. That’s what you pay them for, right?

-Well, yes and no. While it’s certainly true your IT team is on the frontlines of the safety of your systems, cybersecurity demands a risk-based approach that identifies many ways a breach could impact your organization.
-Here are just a few circumstances cybersecurity can affect different aspects of your business.
+Well, yes and no. While it’s certainly true your IT team is on the frontlines of the safety of your systems, cybersecurity demands a risk-based approach that identifies many ways a breach could impact your manufacturing entity.
+After all, one cyber breach can affect the entire organization.

-Many manufacturers are utilizing old technology to run their floor that is no longer being supported with security updates.
+Many manufacturers are utilizing old technology to run their floor.
+Often, this technology is no longer being supported with security updates.
 In turn, these networks are an easy target for hackers who already know their vulnerabilities.
 An attack could lead to a halt in operations that costs you both time and money.

-Many of the cybersecurity breaches we hear about in the news seem to fit a typical pattern: hackers break in to networks intending to steal credit cards or sensitive personal data such as Social Security numbers.
+Many of the types of cyber attacks we hear about in the news seem to fit a typical pattern: hackers break in to networks intending to steal credit cards or sensitive personal data such as Social Security numbers.
 Manufacturers may think they are less of a target because they don’t have high volumes of this type of data.
 But they often forget they have something else of value—intellectual property.

 Breaches often go undetected, and hackers can be patient when it comes to finding access to your IP, said Todd Neilson, chief technology officer for cybersecurity firm Secuvant.
 Hackers spend an average of 200 days in a system before they are detected.